monroews/EnvEngLabTextbook/Reactor_Characteristics/Reactor_Characteristics.rst

 Reactor Studies
 ===============

 One of the easiest methods to determine the mixing (dispersion) characteristics of a reactor is to add a spike input of a conservative material and then monitor the concentration of the material in the reactor effluent.
+The equations below can be used to analyze the data and extract the mixing characteristics of the reactor.
+One of the challenges of using the equations below is that they require collecting data long enough to get all of the tracer.
+This is generally not practical and the tracer concentration measurements are challenging as the tracer approaches background levels or the measurement detection limit.
+For this laboratory exercise we will fit the acquired data to the models.
+We will collect until most of the tracer has left the reactor or approximately 2 hydraulic residence times.

+The equations below are included for completeness with the caveat that they require collecting data until the tracer concentration is negligible.

 The variance of tracer concentration versus time (:math:`\sigma _{t}^{2}`, with dimensions of time squared) can be measured by sampling at a single point in the reactor at many different times and can be computed using the following equations.

 .. math::